tejasarackal/algo/README.md

         <br/><br/>
     </li>
     <li>
-        Top K Elements: <br/> The best data structure to keep track of ‘K’ elements is Heap.
+        <strong>Top K Elements:</strong> <br/> The best data structure to keep track of ‘K’ elements is Heap.
 This pattern will make use of the Heap to solve multiple problems dealing with ‘K’ elements at a time from a set of given elements.
 The pattern looks like this:
         <ol>
             <li> Insert ‘K’ elements into the min-heap or max-heap based on the problem.</li>
             <li> Iterate through the remaining numbers and if you find one that is larger than what you have in the heap, then remove that number and insert the larger one. </li>